dhannn/coursify/README.md

 ## Demo
 ### Customize your learning plan
 ![](docs/demo1.gif)
-Tell Coursify what you need: from the course title to the main goal, this intuitive form guides you to make a learning plan suited for you.
+Tell Coursify your needs: from the course title to the main goals, this intuitive form helps you create a personalized learning plan.

 ### Generate the syllabus
 ![](docs/demo2.gif)
-Doing so is just as easy as clicking a button.
-Wait for a few minutes and you'll be served up the perfect learning plan for you!
+Simply click the button to generate your syllabus.
+Within moments, you’ll receive a tailored learning plan designed just for you.

 ### Copy anywhere for convenience
 ![](docs/demo3.gif)
-Take your learning plan anywhere with ease!
-Just click the Copy button and you can put it in your preferred word processor.
+Easily copy your learning plan to your clipboard and paste it into any document or note-taking app.
+Convenient and hassle-free!

 <!-- ## Running Locally